Some hearing aid optional features improve your ability to hear in specific situations:

 When first using a hearing aid, keep these points in mind:

 - Practice using the hearing aid in different environments.
 Your amplified hearing will sound different in different places.
-First try using your hearing aid in quiet places.

 Your success with hearing aids will be helped by wearing them regularly and taking good care of them.
 In addition, an audiologist can tell you about new hearing aids and devices that become available and help you make changes to meet your needs.
 The goal is that, in time, you find a hearing aid you're comfortable with and that enhances your ability to hear and communicate.